Kanyakumari Matti Banana

 Kanyakumari Matti Banana is a variety of banana grown in the Indian state of Tamil Nadu.
 It is a common and widely cultivated crop in the Agatheeswaram, Thovalai, Thiruvattar talukas of Kanyakumari district.
-Kanyakumari Matti Banana ia a traditional table banana cultivar with medicinal value, characterized by its fragrant, sweet, and slightly acidic flavor, firm texture, and powdery nature and is a rare variety grown only in the hills of South Travancore (Undivided Tamil Nadu and Kerala before States Reorganisation Act of 1956) which is near Nagercoil, Kanyakumari.
+Kanyakumari Matti Banana is a traditional table banana cultivar with medicinal value, characterized by its fragrant, sweet, and slightly acidic flavor, firm texture, and powdery nature and is a rare variety grown only in the hills of South Travancore (Undivided Tamil Nadu and Kerala before States Reorganisation Act of 1956) which is near Nagercoil, Kanyakumari.
 It has three varieties: Semmatti (red-coloured), Then Matti (honey), and Malai Matti (Hill).
 Under its Geographical Indication tag, it is referred to as "Kanyakumari Matti Banana".

 Name

 Kanyakumari Matti Banana (Matti Pazham) is a prized crop in Kanyakumari district and so named after it.

 Description

 The Matti banana fruit has a 2.5–3 cm long apex resembling a crocodile's mouth, earning it the nickname "Crocodile Finger Banana".
 Unlike typical banana bunches that grow long, straight, and evenly, Matti Banana Fingers have a distinctive wind-blown appearance.
 The Matti banana has a low sugar content (8.7 TSS), making it suitable for infants, unlike other bananas that can cause cold issues due to high sugar.
 The banana flower hangs almost parallel to the ground, at a 95° angle to the stem.
 Matti bananas have shown strong resistance to Sigatoka disease.